Skip to content

 The driver is responsible for any minors inside the vehicle.
 Failure to abide by these laws may result in a fine.

-View more Ohio Traffic Safety Laws here.
+View more information about Ohio traffic safety laws here.

 Powered By GrowthZone